 She adds, “I am always the most fearful when everything seems to be going well and investors are at their most relaxed, but are not getting paid appropriately for unseen risk.
 There is a false sense of security.
 But the market had a wake-up call this year, and as in the past there followed a dramatic move and a shift to being perhaps overly defensive from not being defensive enough.”

 This was exactly the scenario in March when the virus seemed out of control in many parts of the world.
 Central banks acted swiftly pumping trillions of sterling, yen, euros and dollars into the system which triggered a flight into safe haven assets and an exodus from the riskier instruments.
-European high yield bonds and loans were particularly hard hit at the end of the first quarter with rapid price deterioration and sell-offs.
+European high yield bonds and senior loans were particularly hard hit at the end of the first quarter with rapid price deterioration and sell-offs.

 Companies across the spectrum, even those that were fundamentally sound with a low risk of default and strong balance sheets were punished, according to Jones.
 However, “this is also the time when you have to hold your nerve, recalibrate, be mindful of the risks but look for the sound companies that are heavily discounted,” she adds.